 Can bats transmit histoplasmosis?

 Histoplasmosis is an infectious disease which infects the lungs.
 It is caused by inhaling the spores of a fungus called Histoplasma capsulatum.
 This fungus grows on bat guano.
 Humans become infected by breathing in the spores in the dust created by disturbing guano.
 The spores settle in the lungs.
 Around 90% of infected people do not show any symptoms.
 There are three forms of histoplasmosis: the benign form, which is similar to a flu and can heal without treatment, the disseminated form, which affects other organs and can be more difficult to treat, and finally the chronic form which, resembles the symptoms of tuberculosis.
 If left untreated, this form can be fatal.
 In most cases, histoplasmosis does not require any treatment other than antifungal medication.
 The absolute number of histoplasmosis cases in Canada is not currently known.
-However, the infection occurs most frequently in the St. Lawrence River Valley, where 20-30% of the population tests positive (Canadian Centre for Occupational Health and Safety (CCOHS)).
+However, the disease is thought to be absent from Western Canada (i.e. Yukon and BC), as there have been no documented cases.
+The infection occurs most frequently in the St. Lawrence River Valley, where 20-30% of the population tests positive (Canadian Centre for Occupational Health and Safety (CCOHS)).

 Dovecotes and chicken coops seem to constitute the most significant source of histoplasmosis infection, but humans can sometimes acquire the infection by being in contact with bat guano, especially in hot and humid caves, which contain thousands of bats.
 Usually, this fungus does not survive in hot and dry attics; however in order to avoid any risk of contamination, certain precautions are recommended.
 When droppings are found in a building, it is advisable to disinfect the floor.
 In order to avoid dust inhalation, wear a respiratory protection mask with class N-100 (high efficiency) particle filters, approved by the United States National Institute for occupational safety and health (NIOSH) (for example, see here).
 The mask must be properly fitted in order to be effective.
 Make sure to always wear gloves.